Cambridge Gardens

 Cambridge Gardens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No factors influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects expected to impact this area.
-Key projects include Cambridge Park North Precinct Rezoning, The Quarter - Penrith Health & Education Precinct, Nepean Business Park, and Parker Street Reserve Sport and Recreation Precinct.
-Below is a list detailing those most relevant.
+No factors influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Notable projects include Cambridge Park North Precinct Rezoning, The Quarter - Penrith Health & Education Precinct, Nepean Business Park, and Parker Street Reserve Sport and Recreation Precinct.
+Below is a list of these projects, detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.